calledmeanh/react-cool-calendar/README.md

 Work on inside calendar features such as:

 - hover into calendar?
-- now indicator? - on process
+- now indicator? - checked

 # Rules